Frequently Asked Questions

 What is the difference between an annulment and a divorce?

-An annulment is the legal declaration that marriage never existed while a divorce is the dissolution of a legally valid marriage.
+An annulment is a legal declaration that marriage never existed while a divorce is the dissolution of a legally valid marriage, and can only be done in certain circumstances.
 Some parties seek annulments due to religious beliefs, which prohibit divorce or remarriage.

 What are premarital and postmarital agreements?